Zac Curtis: Seattle Mariners

 On November 23, 2016, the Diamondbacks traded Curtis to the Seattle Mariners, along with Jean Segura and Mitch Haniger, for Taijuan Walker and Ketel Marte.

 He began the 2017 season with the Arkansas Travelers of the Double-A Texas League and was called up by the Mariners on May 11, 2017.
 He pitched his first game for the Mariners that evening against the Toronto Blue Jays at Rogers Centre in Toronto.
 On September 4, Curtis was designated for assignment.

 Philadelphia Phillies

 On September 11, 2017, the Philadelphia Phillies claimed Curtis off waivers.
 Curtis was designated for assignment on July 31, 2018.

 Texas Rangers

-On August 7, 2018, the Texas Rangers claimed Curtis off waivers and immediately optioned to Triple A. He was promoted to the major leagues on September 1, 2018.
+On August 7, 2018, the Texas Rangers claimed Curtis off waivers and immediately optioned him to the Triple-A Round Rock Express.
+He was promoted to the major leagues on September 1.

-On December 17, 2018, Curtis re-signed with the Texas Rangers on a minor-league contract, after being non-tendered earlier in the offseason.
-He was assigned to the Triple-A Nashville Sounds to open the 2019 season.
-Curtis was released by Texas on July 12.
+On December 17, 2018, Curtis re-signed with the Rangers organization on a minor league contract, after being non-tendered earlier in the offseason.
+He was assigned to the Triple-A Nashville Sounds to open the 2019 season, for whom he logged a 1-1 record and 8.90 ERA with 40 strikeouts and one save across 30 1/3 innings pitched.
+Curtis was released by the Rangers organization on July 12, 2019.